HassiMS95/HassiMS95.github.io/about.md

 permalink: /about/
 ---

-Undergraduate Junior/Senior at UT Austin reaching for a Bachelors of Science in Computer Science
+Undergraduate Junior/Senior at UT Austin reaching for a BS in Computer Science

 Software Engineering Intern at Intel Corp.